grpc/proposal/A79-non-per-call-metrics-architecture.md

 In the first approach, stats plugins provide a scope filter that applications can configure.
-Based on the channel's configuration, a stats plugin can decide whether it wants to record metrics for the channel.
+Based on the channel's configuration, a stats plugin can decide whether it is interested in the channel.
 At channel creation time, the channel's target and the authority is provided to the stats plugin to make this decision.
+Various gRPC components use this list of interested stats plugins (`StatsPluginGroup`) to record metrics.

 ![](A79_graphics/stats-plugin-scoping.png)